Do Kernel and Neural Embeddings Help in Training and Generalization?: Numerical Analysis

 \section{Numerical Analysis}

-We perform our numerical analysis on two commonly-used datasets for validating deep neural models, i.e., MNIST and CIFAIR-10.
-These datasets are used for the experiments in \cite{Arora19}.
-As in their work we only look at the first two classes and set the label $y_i=+1$ if image $i$ belongs to the first class and $y_i=-1$ if it belongs to the second class.
-The images are normalized such that $||\bm x_i||_2=1$.
+We perform our numerical analysis on various datasets.
+In addition to MNIST and CIFAIR-10 which are used for the experiments in \cite{Arora19}, we used other datasets such as LSUN \cite{yu15lsun} and Fashion-MNIST in several parts of the paper.
+As in \cite{Arora19}, we only look at two classes when training our models, and set the label $y_i=+1$ if image $i$ belongs to the first class and $y_i=-1$ if it belongs to the second class.
+To follow the setting in \cite{Arora19}, the images are normalized such that $||\bm x_i||_2=1$.
 This is also done for the different kernel embeddings such that $||\bm \phi(\bm x_i)||_2=1$.
 The weights in equation \eqref{eq:model} are initialized as follows:

 We then use the following loss function to train the model to predict the image labels.